peterhinch/micropython-micro-gui/README.md

  arguments are the `ScaleLog` instance, followed by any user supplied args.
  * `value=1.0` Initial value.
  * `delta=0.01` This determines the smallest amount of change which can be achieved with a brief button press.
-The value is multiplied or divided by `1+delta`.
+See Control Algorithm below.
  * `active=False` Determines whether the widget accepts user input.

 Methods: